ucsc/site-giving/source/faculty-faq.md

 <div class="response">
 <ul>
 <li>Start with University Relations on all topics related to generating philanthropic support from individuals.</li>
-<li>Start with Research Development in the Office of Research when seeking support from federal sources and foundations.
-If the discussion includes private foundations, UR's Office of Foundation Relations will likely be engaged.</li>
+<li>Start with <a href="https://officeofresearch.ucsc.edu/ord/">Research Development</a> in the Office of Research when seeking support from federal sources and foundations.
+If the discussion includes private foundations, UR's <a href="https://cfr.ucsc.edu/">Office of Foundation Relations</a> will likely be engaged.</li>
 <li>A new Innovation and Business Engagement unit reporting both to OR and UR will be the primary point of contact for corporate or business philanthropic and sponsored research efforts.</li>
 </ul>
 </div>